antmicro/servis/README.md

 ## Examples of running time_series_plot

-### Rendering inference plot based on example kenning output in all possible extensions
+### Rendering single plot in all possible extensions

 example script: